In Him Ministries:

 However, according to Ellen G. White,

-“Those who would share the benefits of the Saviour’s mediation should permit nothing to interfere with their duty to perfect holiness in the fear of God. . .
+“Those who would share the benefits of the Saviour’s mediation should permit nothing to interfere with their duty to perfect holiness in the fear of God...
 The intercession of Christ in man’s behalf in the sanctuary above is as essential to the plan of salvation as was His death upon the cross.
 By His death He began that work which after His resurrection He ascended to complete in heaven.” — The Great Controversy, pages 488-489.

-Later she wrote:
+Later Ellen White wrote:

 “The correct understanding of the ministration in the heavenly sanctuary is the foundation of our faith.” — Evangelism, page 221.